vcfvct/aws-exam/README.md

 ## IAM
 * [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow). it assumes deny first, and then  evaluates deny then evaluate allow.
 * The distinction between a request being denied by default and an explicit deny in a policy is important.
 By default, a request is denied, but this can be overridden by an allow.
 In contrast, if a policy explicitly denies a request, that deny can't be overridden. [good example](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#AccessPolicyLanguage_Interplay)

+## Cloudfront
+* you can write file directly to edge
+* object expires in 24hr by default and minium is 3600s(one hour). you can change the CloudFront settings for Minimum TTL, Maximum TTL, and Default TTL for a cache behavior.
+* invalidate has 3000 object per distribution one time.

+## Misc
+* AWS support 2 `Virtualizations`: para and Hardware
+* AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots
+*